h2oai/h2o-3/h2o-docs/src/product/data-science/algo-params/max_after_balance_size.rst

 Description
 ~~~~~~~~~~~

 When your datasest includes imbalanced data, you may find it necessary to balance the data using the ``balance_classes`` option.
 When specified, the algorithm will either undersample the majority classes or oversampling the minority classes.
 In most cases, though, enabling the ``balance_classes`` option will increase the data frame size.
 To reduce the data frame size, you can use the ``max_after_balance_size`` option.
-This specifies the maximum relative size of the training data after balancing class counts.
+This specifies the maximum relative size of the training data after balancing class counts and defaults to 5.0.

 Related Parameters
 ~~~~~~~~~~~~~~~~~~